 The journal encourages articles that critically assess dominant orthodoxies, as well as alternative models, thereby facilitating informed debate.
 The journal particularly encourages articles that adopt a post-Keynesian (heterodox) approach to economics, or that explore rights-, equality- or justice-based approaches to labour relations and social policy.

-The ELRR is produced jointly by the Centre for Applied Economic Research (CAER) and the Industrial Relations Research Centre (IRRC) at the University of New South Wales (UNSW).
+The ELRR is produced by the Industrial Relations Research Centre (IRRC) on behalf of the UNSW Business School.
 It is published by

 Publication frequency: 4 issues a year

 2019 Rankings: 12/30 in Industrial Relations & Labour | 90/371 in Economics